acloudfan/Amazon-RDS-Aurora-Postgres-v1/migration/dms/README.md

 1. Run the utility script
 -------------------------
+* Utility script takes the Task-Settings and Task-Mapping as parameters

 ./bin/dms/create-replication-task.sh \

-./test.sh \
     file://./Amazon-RDS-Aurora-Postgres-v1/migration/dms/json/task-setting.json \
     file://./Amazon-RDS-Aurora-Postgres-v1/migration/dms/json/1.task-mapping.json

-2. Modify the Replication Task
+2. Verify the Replication Task
 ------------------------------
 * Target table preparation mode
-    - Modify so that it is "Do nothing"
+    - Modify task so that it is "Do nothing"

+* Enable CloudWatch logs
+    - Check the box

 * Stop task after full load completes
     - Modify so that its is "Stop task after full load completes"

-* Enable CloudWatch logs
-    - Check the box

 * Save